How To Create a PTO Policy in 8 Steps

 Encouraging Use

-Establish a workplace culture that emphasizes balance and wellness.
+Establish a company culture that emphasizes balance and wellness.
 Encourage employees to fully disconnect when they take time off.
 Will you require employees to take some days off before accruing more leave when certain limits are reached?

 Donating Leave